-Benchmark User: A person or entity that purchases Closing Rate determination services from an Administrator.
+Benchmark User: A person or entity that purchases Closing Rate services from the Benchmark Owner.

-Bloomberg: A third party platform that provides a real time source of market data, pricing information and news.
+Bloomberg: A third-party platform that provides a real time source of market data, pricing information and news.

 Bona fide: Refers to data where the parties submitting the data have executed, or are prepared to execute, transactions generating such data and the concluded transactions were executed at arm's-length from each other.